RahulShagri/SimpleDrawing-Desktop-App/README.md

 13. Switch between dark and light mode
 14. Erase all drawn lines
 15. Save drawing as a jpg, png, or pdf file
+16. Save drawing as a database file that can be opened and edited
+17. Undo and redo all tools used

 <H3>Instructions</H3>